oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

         - name: health-port
           containerPort: 9080
 ```
 The spec section in the template is the specification of the pods, it starts out by specifying the details of the pods and the details of the containers that comprise them, in this case the pod names, the location of the image and how to retrieve it.
-It also defines the ports that will be used giving them names (naming is not required, but it helps to make it clear what's what.)
+It also defines the ports that will be used giving them names (naming is not required, but it helps to make it clear what's what).

 These service deployment description `image` entry refers to the location in the docker repo that is used for the pre-build shared images.
-If you using a different docker repo because you have decided to use the images you created in the Helidon and Docker labs you'll need to edit the deployment files to reflect this diffrent image location !
+If you using a different docker repo because you have decided to use the images you created in the Helidon and Docker labs you'll need to edit the deployment files to reflect this diffrent image location!
 More details on this later.

 If you were looking at the stockmanager deployment you'd see entries like the below that tell Kubernetes to create environment variables **inside** the pods container, in this case it says the value of the variable comes from a secret names stockmanagerdb and named `dataSourceClassName` (there are actually multiple entries in the stockmanager deployment, but we're only showing one here so you can get the idea.